juanis2112/Spyder-Workshop/README.md

 `weather_data = pd.read_csv('data/weatherHistory.csv')`.

 ## Exploring Data
-Now that we have our data and our libraries ready, let's start by taking a look at the data than we have.
+Now that we have our data and our libraries ready, let's start by taking a look at the data that we have.

 3. Open the weather_data variable in the Variable Explorer.
 4. Verify that the size of the data displayed in the Variable Explorer, corresponds to the result of the following command `len(weather_data)`